Skip to main content

 Great question.

-• Join our new Google Group.
+• Join our Google Group.
 Introduce yourself!
 Ask questions, complain, or just tell us what you're hoping to see.
 If your organization should be a member of our group, tell us about yourselves and self-nominate.

 • Do you use any libraries or tools that you think should use/support JSpecify annotations?
 Please tell them about us!